Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Theoretical results

 \begin{remark} The compactness assumption is not verified for $\Theta$.
-However in practice it only requires that $\sigma^2\geq\rho$ for some non-negative number $\rho$ and that each component of $\theta$ is upper and lower bounded, which is reasonable in real data application.
-Assumptions ii) and iii) are usual in the context of maximum likelihood theory, iv) is needed to perform a Taylor expansion of the log likelihood and v) is needed to differentiate under the integral sign in \eqref{eq:likelihood}. \end{remark}
+However in practice it only requires that $\sigma^2\geq\rho$ for some non-negative number $\rho$ and that each component of $\theta$ is upper and lower bounded, which is reasonable in real data applications.Assumption $(ii)$ is usual in the context of estimation theory.
+Assumption $(iii)$ is needed to perform a Taylor expansion of the log likelihood and $(iv)$ is needed to differentiate under the integral sign in \eqref{eq:likelihood}.
+These assumptions are discussed in section \eqref{sec:verifG}. \end{remark}

 The following proposition induces that if the Fisher Information Matrix exists, it will present blocks equal to zero, and will therefore be singular.
+This result extends the one of \cite{rotnitzky2000likelihood} stated when the rank of the Fisher Information Matrix is full minus $1$ to more general settings where the rank of the Fisher Information Matrix is full minus $d_{\lambda}+d_\delta$.

 \begin{proposition} Under assumption \eqref{ass:regularity1}, for $k=0, 1$, for all $i\in\mathds{\n}$ and for all $y\in \bbr^{\J}$, $\nabla^{2k+1}_\delta \log\{\fv{\obs}{\theta_0}\} = 0_{d_\delta^{2k+1}}$ and $\nabla^{2k+1}_\lambda \log\{\fv{\obs}{\theta_0}\}=0_{d_\lambda^{2k+1}}$.
 In particular, $\va \{\nabla_\delta\lnz\} = 0_{d_\delta\times d_\delta}$ and $\va \{\nabla_\lambda \lnz\} = 0_{d_\lambda\times d_\lambda}$. \end{proposition}